KristianOellegaard/django-hvad/docs/public/models.rst

 Vanilla :class:`managers <django.db.models.Manager>`, using vanilla
 :class:`querysets <django.db.models.query.QuerySet>` can be used with translatable models.
 However, they will not have access to translations or translatable fields.
-Also, such a vanilla manager cannot server as a :djterm:`default manager <default managers>` for the model.
+Also, such a vanilla manager cannot serve as a :djterm:`default manager <default managers>` for the model.
 The default manager **must** be translation aware.

-To have full access to translations and translatable fields, custom managers must inherit :class:`~hvad.manager.TranslationManager` and custom querysets must inherit either :class:`~hvad.manager.TranslationQueryset` (enabling the use of :meth:`~hvad.manager.TranslationQueryset.language`) or :class:`~hvad.manager.FallbackQueryset` (enabling the use of :meth:`~hvad.manager.FallbackQueryset.use_fallbacks`).
-Both are described in the :doc:`dedicated section <queryset>`.
+To have full access to translations and translatable fields, custom managers must inherit :class:`~hvad.manager.TranslationManager` and custom querysets must inherit either :class:`~hvad.manager.TranslationQueryset` (enabling the use of :meth:`~hvad.manager.TranslationQueryset.language`).
+It is described in the :doc:`dedicated section <queryset>`.

 Custom Querysets